github/semantic/ROADMAP.md

 - Our colleagues all across the company have been super supportive of us & interested in what we’re doing 💖
 - Performance improved by multiple orders of magnitude in some cases.

+**Challenges:**

+- Getting our tech stack into prod was really hard, e.g. with appsec’s (legit!) concerns re: C parsers.
+Semiotic in Go means we all have to become fluent in another set of technologies.
+Learned corners of our tech stack, e.g. Haskell can’t interrupt FFI code.
+Owning everything from infrastructure on up stretches us pretty thin.
+- Patent application was time-consuming.
+- Tensions between different syntax representations.
+- Productionizing LSP is very hard.
+It’s not clear what the server-side infrastructure would look like.
+- Editing environment has got worse.
+Tooling feels slow, unproductive.
+- Shipping on bare metal + k8s required 2x effort.
+- This doc was pretty much write-only.
+- We never got as far as picking & tracking metrics.
+- Transition to `Assignment` has been challenging, e.g. maintaining two code paths, unclear migration path, simultaneously solving problems in language assignments and in `Assignment` itself. `Assignment` also required more tuning than anticipated, and writing the assignments is more time-consuming than anticipated.
+- Overestimated our bandwidth.
+- Dependencies on other teams can slow us down if we haven’t got on their roadmap early on.
+- Nobody’s actually using our GraphQL API.
+- Acting in response to requests rather than offline + cached is hard; performance constraints dominate.
+- We hadn’t really discussed our overall mission.
+Long-term goals are unclear.

+All in all, we did a good job this quarter, and laid a good foundation for the future.
+Nice one 🤘🏻

 [roadmap project]: https://github.com/github/semantic-diff/projects/5
 [Architecture review]: https://github.com/github/architecture/issues/12
 [bumblebee]: https://donttrysohard.files.wordpress.com/2010/12/oprah-bees.gif